Beatrix-droid/Broadband-reviews-NLP/README.md

 * model_creation.ipynb is where the neural network is actually built.
 Processed data from preprocessing_part2.ipynb is taken and used to build and train a text classifier model that will read the comments in the datatable and try to predict its average score.

+* Saved_model is the folder that contains the model

-*frontend.py serves the streamlit web app with which the user can interact with the model ./streamlit/config.toml contains the styling configurations of the application of the frontend streamlit app.
+* frontend.py serves the streamlit web app with which the user can interact with the model ./streamlit/config.toml contains the styling configurations of the application of the frontend streamlit app.